Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 Cons

-• Heavier than Touch Plus
+• Heavier than Touch Plus for smaller hands

-• Premium cost
+• Premium price adds to overall Quest Pro cost

 PlayStation VR2 Sense Controllers

-PS5 | Adaptive Haptics
+PS5 | Adaptive haptics

 Pros

-• High-resolution haptics for supported titles
+• High-resolution haptics for rain, road texture, and weapon feedback

 Cons

-• Shorter battery life
+• Shorter battery life than some PC controllers

 HTC Vive Wand (2.0)

-SteamVR | Legacy Trackpad
+SteamVR | Legacy trackpad

-HTC Vive Wand Controllers
+HTC Vive Wand VR controllers

 Pros

-• Extremely durable
+• Extremely durable for arcades and labs

 • Accurate Lighthouse tracking

-• Affordable replacement option
+• Often an affordable replacement option

 Cons